 Sexually Transmitted Diseases (STDs) can cause various symptoms including itching, burning, vaginal/penis discharge, or pain.
-In this article, we cover the details of STDs that are likely to cause itching.
+In this article, we cover the details of STIs or STDs that cause itching.
 We discuss other symptoms and testing options too.

 The STDs that are most likely to cause itching are Chlamydia, Gonorrhea, Herpes, Trichomoniasis (Trich) and Genital Warts (HPV).